On average, your neighbors pay $82 a month.See Your Rates

 Home prices have a large impact on the cost of insurance in a given state.
 A higher average home price generally means higher premiums in that state.
 For Indiana, the average listing price is $165,205 as of July 2015, far lower than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Indiana’s average burglary rate was 653.0 per 100,000 people, which is about the same as the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+According to data from the FBI Uniform Crime Report, in 2013, Indiana’s average burglary rate was 653.0 per 100,000 people.
+This is about the same as the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In Indiana, there are 26.9 law enforcement personnel per 100,000 total citizens, which is slightly lower than the national median of 32 per 100,000.
+In Indiana, there are 26.9 law enforcement personnel per 100,000 total citizens.
+That's slightly lower than the national median of 32 per 100,000.

 Indiana is known for hot, humid summers and extreme weather year-round.
 Its typical Midwestern climate leads to four distinct seasons, each with its own home insurance hazards.

-The combination of heat and humidity can be dangerous because the body is unable to cool itself as effectively, and these conditions are especially trying for young children and adults over 65.
+The combination of heat and humidity can be dangerous.
+That's because the body can't cool itself as effectively.
+These conditions are especially trying for young children and adults over 65.
 As air conditioning is used more, energy bills soar, and power outages can occur.
 While extreme heat waves are not very common, they do occur every few years, so it’s important to prepare accordingly.

 Cold winters: Indiana is home to cold winters, when most of the state experiences low temperatures that are below freezing.
-Snow is common in the winter, and the state averages 24 inches of snowfall per year, though northern parts of the state can experience far more.
+Snow is common in the winter.
+The state averages 24 inches of snowfall per year.
+But the northern parts of the state can experience far more.
 In January, the coldest month of the year, even the average high temperature is below freezing.
 As with summer temperatures, snowfall varies greatly between north and south Indiana, with the southern region receiving much less.
 For example, Tell City, in the south, averages only 4.4 inches of snow per year.
 To contrast, Angola, in the north, averages about 37 inches of snow per year--almost ten times as much.

 A cold and snowy winter can be an insurance hazard for a number of reasons.
-When temperatures drop, people crank the furnace, causing a spike in energy costs and trapping in moisture that may lead to mold development.
+When temperatures drop, people crank the furnace.
+This causes a spike in energy costs and traps in moisture that may lead to mold development.
 In freezing temperatures, pipes can crack or leak, and other structures can become stiff and brittle because of the cold.

 Tornadoes: Tornadoes are the most violent kind of storm, involving heavy winds that can cause devastating property damage.
 They often accompany or are caused by other storms, usually thunderstorms, that can bring about heavy rain, lightning, hail, and even floods.
 Tornadoes are extremely damaging, and even mild tornadoes can uproot trees and damage property.
-According to the National Oceanic and Atmospheric Administration, Indiana averages 23 tornadoes per year, and the peak of tornado season occurs between April and June.
-Although strictly speaking, Indiana is not part of Tornado Alley, the National Weather Service ranked Indiana as the #8 most tornado-prone state in 2012.
+According to the National Oceanic and Atmospheric Administration, Indiana averages 23 tornadoes per year.
+The peak of tornado season occurs between April and June.
+Strictly speaking, Indiana is not part of Tornado Alley.
+But the National Weather Service ranked Indiana as the #8 most tornado-prone state in 2012.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.